Are you ready to discover the mighty beasts of the sea and sky?

 But what makes this Jurassic Giant so unique, is the power of its bite!
 It’s estimated that the Plesiosaurus had the largest bite force of any known animal and with teeth as sharp as needles, there’s no doubt this reptile dominated the oceans!

-If you look closely, you can even see this Jurassic Giant’s teeth in the design of this BRAND NEW coin!
+If you look closely, you can even see this Jurassic Giant’s teeth in the design of this 50p coin!

 The first coin in the series celebrates Mary Anning’s very first ichthyosaur, the Temnodontosaurus.